WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 <img src="img/midget_ganglionar_cell_density_deg.png" alt="" />
 </center>
 <center>
-    <i>Fig. 4.
+    <i>Fig. 19.
 Midget ganglionar cell density (based on their receptive field location)</i>
 </center>

-Now to get the ratio midget GC/cone we divide the curve above by the cone density [Fig 5].
+Now to get the ratio midget GC/cone we divide the curve above by the cone density.
 We can see that their are 2 midget ganglionar cells per cone in the fovea and then this ratio decrease rapidly.
 At 30° we have 100 cone per midget cell.

 <center>
 <img src="img/mgc_cone_ratio.png" alt="" />
 </center>
 <center>
-    <i>Fig. 5.
+    <i>Fig. 20.
 Midget ganglionar cell density (based on their receptive field)</i>
 </center>

 As ON-Center and OFF-Center mGCs covers the whole retina, it is possible to assume that one in two is ON and the other OFF.
 In this situation, the ON-Center mGC density is half of the total mGC density.
 The same is true for the OFF-Center mGC density.
 From these assumptions we can estimate the number of cones per midget ganglionar cell (figure below).
 Near the fovea each ON mGC has exactly one cone and 20 at 30°.